Harnessing cross-species variation in sea lice resistance

 The Norwegian Seafood Research Fund - FHF

-The Roslin Institute (University of Edinburgh, UK), the Institute of Aquaculture (University of Stirling, UK), Rothamsted Research (UK), the University of Melbourne (Australia), University of Prince Edward Island and Centre for Aquaculture Tehnologies Canada (Canada), Bigelow Laboratory for Ocean Sciences (USA), University of Gothenburg (Sweden), and the Institute of Marine Research (Norway).
+The Roslin Institute (University of Edinburgh, UK), the Institute of Aquaculture (University of Stirling, UK), Rothamsted Research (UK), the University of Melbourne (Australia), University of Prince Edward Island and Centre for Aquaculture Tehnologies Canada (Canada), Bigelow Laboratory for Ocean Sciences (USA), University of Gothenburg (Sweden), the University of Bergen and the Institute of Marine Research (Norway).
 Benchmark Genetics, Salmar and Mowi are industry partners.

 This project draws together a leading team of researchers from Norway, UK, USA, Canada, Sweden and Australia to discover the mechanisms underlying cross-species variation in host resistance to sea lice, and apply this knowledge to boost Atlantic salmon resistance.